malekbenz/malekbenz/_posts/2016-08-20-Build-web-api-aspnet-core.md

 ![CMD](/images/webapi/ControllerStudentbyId.png){:class="img-responsive" :max-width="80%"}

-We create a array tha store list od Students inside the controller class.
+We create a array that store list of Students inside the controller class.

 The controller defines two methods that return Students:

-The GetAll method returns the entire list of students as an IEnumerable<student> type.
+>The GetAll method returns the entire list of students as an IEnumerable<student> type.
-The  Get method looks up a single student by its ID.
+>The Get method looks up a single student by its ID.

 That's it!
 You have a working web API.
 Each method on the controller corresponds to one or more URIs:

 run the app: